 The Regulatory Framework is aimed at harmonising national telecommunications regulatory rules across the EU, promoting harmonisation of telecommunications regulation, liberalisation and competitiveness of telecommunications markets and protection of customer and end-user rights.
 The issues addressed under the Regulatory Framework range from mandating telecommunications network access, to radio spectrum management, and to data privacy, number portability and consumer access to emergency services.

-The European Commission (the "Commission") has also more recently, in 2014, issued a Directive on access to passive network infrastructure, including masts, ducts, towers and poles.
+The European Commission (the "Commission") also issued more recently, in 2014, a Directive on access to passive network infrastructure, including masts, ducts, towers and poles.
 The UK will no longer be required to maintain laws in the terms of this Directive once it ceases to be a Member State of the EU.

 In order to ensure the harmonised application of the Regulatory Framework at Member State level, national regulatory authorities are required to notify to the Commission all proposals to analyse telecommunications markets and all proposed regulatory conditions to be imposed on operators designated as having significant market power, for prior review/consultation.
 Consequently, Ofcom as a Member State regulatory body in the UK is required to notify the Commission of any draft proposals that it has for regulating national electronic communications markets, such as the markets for broadband access or voice call termination, but will no longer need to do so following the UK's exit from the EU.

 A number of additional instruments have been enacted at EU level which are directly applicable to the provision of telecommunications services in the EU.
 These include the Roaming Regulation, for example, which regulates wholesale and retail roaming charges within the EU.
 Another example is Regulation 2015/2120 of the European Parliament and Council which enshrines the principle of net neutrality in EU law and which provides for the phasing out of retail roaming surcharges by 15 June 2017.
 Further, the Commission has issued Recommendations on a number of regulatory issues, including on non-discrimination obligations and costing methodologies for network access.
 All of these measures will cease to apply in the UK when it leaves the EU.